LOGANATH07/112201016_CS5617_Assignment/README.md

 1. Transaction - a Higher level module whihc exists only to call the lower level modules and their functionalities to give a breif idea on what abstraction is
 2. PaymentGateway - The main lower level module which consists of all the required interface and their derived classes.
 It also has tests written for each of these class.

+NOTE: The project lies inside the ./112201016_Assignment folder and all the mvn commands have to be run from inside the folder

 ## Commands to run the java project
 ```bash